yusufmunircloud/CloudML/ML on AWS/Predicting Stock Prices with Sagemaker/Predicting Stock Prices with Sagemaker-Pt1.md

-# Price Prediction Project Documentation
+# Stock Price Prediction Project Documentation

 ## Overview

-This documentation outlines the step-by-step process for setting up the foundation of a stock price prediction project using Amazon SageMaker and AWS services.
+This comprehensive documentation guides you through the process of setting up the foundation for a stock price prediction project using Amazon SageMaker and AWS services.
+The project involves obtaining historical stock data, cleaning and processing the data, and setting up the necessary AWS infrastructure.

-### 1. Introduction

-In this project, we aim to predict stock prices by leveraging machine learning models.
-The initial steps involve obtaining historical stock data, cleaning and processing the data, and setting up the necessary AWS infrastructure.

-### 2. Requirements
+## Requirements

-Before starting, ensure you have the following:
+Before you begin, make sure you have the following:

 - AWS account credentials.
 - Access to the AWS Management Console.